 Energy consumption is a major challenge facing our country, but you can help.
 Every fewer Watt consumed makes a difference, so switching to LED light bulbs and encouraging your friends and family to do the same will make a significant impact.
 Let’s save money and the environment by transitioning to LED light bulbs, the best lighting technology available.

-Senior at Wootton High School in Rockville
+Written By: Elliott Davis, Senior at Wootton High School in Rockville